MitchellHansen/voxel-raycaster/README.md

-Building this project is not difficult, but the setup prior can be.
-You must have OpenCL and SFML development libraries installed.
-You must also have OpenCL compatible hardware to run it on.
-The CMake file should take care of most of the configuration, but you have to point it to your SFML root directory before it will generate.
-Working in VS2015, I don't have Linux compatible hardware, but it does compile and run on the backup renderer albeit horrendously slowly.
-The macOS build was working around commit 50, but I no longer have access to a mac.
+In order to build this project you must have Cmake, GLEW, SFML, and the OpenCL development libraries installed / downloaded.
+You're also going to need OpenCL compatable hardware that supports the cl_khr_gl_sharing extension.
+The VS2015 build is working, Linux compiles but I don't have hardware that works, and Mac should compile and run, but I don't have access to a Mac.

+Note on cl_khr_gl_sharing: The cl_khr_gl_sharing extension, or cl_APPLE_gl_sharing for macOS, is only supported on certain hardware.
+Further, cl_khr_gl_sharing is not supported on intel CPU's running linux.
+You might be able to install and use beignet to get around this.
+The program will warn you if your CL device doesn't support this extension.

 Featuring...